mattbeaudry/beaudryland/README.md

 ===========
 by Matt Beaudry
 beaudryland.com
-mattbeaudry.com

 This one time in 2013, I made a simple game called MiniCraft in a day.
 Been working on it ever since.
-Mostly to keep practicing coding but also bvecause it was fun.
+Mostly to keep practicing coding and have some fun doing it.

 FEATURES 2018
 - engine: movement, collisions, projectiles, map mechanisms